demisx/demisx.github.io/_posts/2014-12-13-angular-1-component-organization-4.md

 modules.
 Instead, they define their methods (controllers, directives, services etc.) on the parent component's module itself.

-* `utils/`&mdash;an optional component reserved for the helper functions usually implemented as [pure functions](http://en.wikipedia.org/wiki/Pure_function).
+* `helpers/`&mdash;an optional component reserved for the helper utility functions usually implemented as [pure functions](http://en.wikipedia.org/wiki/Pure_function).
-Alternatively, you may choose to create a separate component for each of these functions in lieu of the `utils/` folder.
+Alternatively, you may choose to create a separate component for each of these functions in lieu of the common `helpers/` folder.
 Whatever works best from your app's perspective.

 ### `app/layouts/` folder